Klemet/klemet.github.io/content/authors/admin/_index.md

   url: https://uqo.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Clément is a postdoctoral fellow working on forest ecology, forest management, spatially explicit modelling and functional connectivity.
+bio: Clément is a research consultant working on forest ecology, forest management, spatially explicit modelling and functional connectivity.
 He's also interested in history, ethics, productivity tools, video-games and photography.

 # Interests to show in About widget
 interests: